jefflinse/clic/README.md

 - Support for app-specific clic config in spec
 - Suppport for directory-based spec composition (i.e. Terraform)
 - Support for generating and/or building with more than one provider simultaneously
-- Support for TOML spec files
+- Support for TOML spec files?
-- Support for HCL spec files
+- Support for HCL spec files?
-- Support for directly running a spec without gen+build first